ckz8780/django_bs4_starter_template/README.md

 # Rapid-fire Django/Bootstrap 4 Starter Template

-A minimalist mobile-responsive template for starting a Django/Bootstrap project, utilizing Django 2.0 Bootstrap 4, jQuery, a base template and basic navigation, a sticky header and a footer.
+A minimalist mobile-responsive template for starting a Django/Bootstrap project, utilizing Django (latest), Bootstrap 4, jQuery, a base template and basic navigation, a sticky header and a footer.
 Using this template assumes you know how Django works, you've gotten sick of repetitively creating the core layout for Django projects and just want to rename a few things and get coding!
 There may be missing steps in this readme, but I've tried to make sure to cover everything.
 If it doesn't work perfectly, I trust that you'll be able to figure it out :) If not, submit a pull request and I'll fix it!
 Note that you may want to update CDN links to new versions of stuff as this repo ages.

 ### Includes setup for: